By Daniella Snyder

 I’m Daniella Snyder, a graduate student at Villanova University, and your ‘Cat in Falvey Library’s stacks.
 I’ll be posting about academics–from research to study habits and everything in between–and how the Falvey Memorial Library can play a large role in your success here on campus!

 Westover will speak to the University community on Sept.
-24, 2020, as part of the One Book lecture during the St. Thomas of Villanova celebration.
-If you can’t get your hands on a copy (you can rent the e-book in Falvey’s catalog), consider this week’s blog post as your introductory guide to this year’s campus-wide read.
+9, 2021.
+If you can’t get your hands on a copy (you can borrow the e-book in Falvey’s catalog), consider this week’s blog post as your introductory guide to the next campus-wide read.

 Seventeen the first time she set foot in a classroom, Westover was born to survivalists in the mountains of Idaho and prepared for the end of the world by stockpiling home-canned peaches.
 In the summer, she stewed herbs for her mother, a midwife and healer, and in the winter, she salvaged in her father’s junkyard.